realqdbp/Vanilly/README.md

  - LightRecipe
    - Allows the "Light" Item/Block to be crafted.
    - Current recipe is: Torches and in the middle Iron Block
+ - DoubleOpenDoors
+   - Opens the aligning door next to the one you clicked automatically with it

 ## Future
  - This project shows all the features that will some day be implemented.